splintered-reality/py_trees_ros/doc/terminology.rst

       insert handles that can help you force decision making to branch to where you want to test.
 For example, using dynamic reconfigure in :class:`py_trees_ros.mock.battery.Battery` to abruptly force charging/discharging and at varying rates.
-Also, if you set up the mock well, you'll find it executes far faster than a full simulation (you can montage - no need to endure travel time).
+Additionally, if you set up the mock well, you'll find it executes far faster than a full simulation (you can montage - no need to endure travel time).

       t will also make your web team happier (for apps that sit astride the behaiviour tree).